 What does it do?
 The bill requires prescription opioid medications to include a statement that the drug is an opioid and opioids may cause dependence, addiction, or overdoes.

-MSDC position: MSDC is considering a support position for the legislation.
+MSDC position: MSDC supports the legislation.

 What does it do?
 The bill prohibits insurance companies from factoring the use of PreP in decisions related to disability, life, or long-term care policies.